Braincoke/gridsome-plugin-remark-mermaid/README.md

 The generated SVG is wrapped in `<div class="mermaid"></div>` to help you customize your styles.

 When using the `removeStyleTags` attribute, you will need to import your Mermaid themes yourself.
+You can find an example project [here](https://github.com/Braincoke/starter-gridsome-mermaid).

 ## Options